darthlotu5/WhatsAppDotnet/PUBLISHING.md

 # Publishing WhatsApp.Client to NuGet

-This document provides step-by-step instructions for publishing the WhatsApp.Client library to NuGet.org.
+This document provides step-by-step instructions for publishing the WhatsApp.Client library to NuGet.org, both manually and through automated CI/CD.

 ## Prerequisites